esjeon/rice-va11halla/README.md

 - Kernel version
 - Keyboard indicators
 - Load averages
+- Number of files in a directory (hint: Maildir)
 - Memory status (free memory, percentage, total memory and used memory)
 - Swap status (free swap, percentage, total swap and used swap)
 - Temperature